twilio-samples/openai-mcp-samples/README.md

 ## Usage

+### OpenAI Playground

+You can use [OpenAI Playground](https://platform.openai.com/playground) to try out the Twilio MCP server.

+1) Visit [Twilio MCP Function Templates](https://github.com/twilio-labs/function-templates/tree/main/mcp-server) to deploy your server on Twilio Functions.
+2) Visit [OpenAI Playground](https://platform.openai.com/playground) and click on `Create` in front of Tools.
+Then select `MCP Server` from the dropdown menu.
+Then select `Add new`.
+3) Paste the URL of Twilio Functions MCP Server from step 1) in the URL `https://{functions-domain}.twil.io/mcp`.
+Include any services you want in the query parameter.
+4) For the `Authorization`, select `Custom headers`.
+For the header key, type in `x-twilio-signature`.
+5) For the header value, open your terminal and type `npx twilio-signature-cli -t AUTH_TOKEN -u https://{functions-domain}.twil.io/mcp`.
+Copy the output and paste it in the header value
+6) `Connect`

+_NOTE_: You can filter different Twilio Services by using the query param `services` in the URL.
+For example `https://{functions-domain}.twil.io/mcp?services=Studio&services=PhoneNumbers` would give you `Studio` and `Phone Numbers` services.
+If you change this URL, remember to re-run the `npx twilio-signature-cli ...` with the updated URL (including the query params) to generate a new signature.
+For a list of all available services, visit [Twilio Functions](https://github.com/twilio-labs/function-templates/tree/main/mcp-server#filtering-tools-by-service).

+### Locally

 This code sample is using OpenAI's Response API and support for remote MCP server.

 1) Copy `.env.sample` to `.env`